Christopher Johns Tone Poems1 Crop

 • Applicants must specify during the application process whether or not they would also like to be considered for the Emerging Artist Award.

-• Visual artists at all stages of their careers who reside in the Racine/Kenosha urban corridor east of I-94 are eligible.
+• Visual artists at all stages of their careers who reside anywhere in Racine and Kenosha counties are eligible.
 All art media are eligible.

 • RAM full-time employees are not eligible to apply.